rehierl/node-tree-outliner/3-4-0-design-5.md

 ends with the parent of its sectioning node.

 **CLARIFICATION**
-An algorithm must mark a type-2 section as being closed as soon as it enters the exit event of the sectioning node's parent.
+An algorithm must close a type-2 section when it enters the exit event of the sectioning node's parent.
 Consequently, the parent of a type-2 sectioning node represents the parent container of the declared section.

 Note that the parent container of a type-2 section is presequent to its sectioning node.
 That is, because the parent container is an ancestor of